msgalenwhite/wedding-site/README.md

 -- add a "Galen sounds like a great developer and I would love to check out her app's functionality but I wasn't invited to her wedding" button that will load a set of 'sample' invitees and invitation wording that they can play with.

+- Fix Attending/Not attending list so that it shows up as bullet points not a line of text

 # Info-Pages:
 WhereTo links to multiple pages that are simple informational components.
 Some good ideas would be: